Brainstorm a topic.

 Continue working on your project and refine your presentation

 Receive an invitation to present at the Kids Climate Summit.
-Invitations will be issued in January.
+Invitations will be issued at the beginning of February.

 Present at the Kids Climate Summit on May 2, 2020